platformsh/platformsh-docs/docs/src/golive/steps/subdomains.md

 ## Locked domains

-If you accidentally added the domain to Platform.sh before adding the `TXT` record, you may still see an error message when setting up the second project about the domain being in use.
+If you accidentally added the domain to Platform.sh before adding the `TXT` record, you may still see an error message when setting up a second project with the bare domain (`example.com`).
 If that happens, open a support ticket and our support team can remove the lock for that domain.